Skip to main content

 Configuration Overview

-Arc uses a centralized arc.conf configuration file (TOML format) with environment variable overrides for flexibility.
+Arc uses a TOML configuration file (arc.toml) with environment variable overrides for flexibility.

 Configuration Files